-There shall be written documentation from the Nursing education program attesting to the Nursing technician's preparation in the procedures of medication administration.
+There shall be written documentation from the Nursing education program attesting to the Nursing technician's safety and preparation in the procedures of medication administration.
+(Revised 8 2020)

 PREGNANCY POLICY

 The student is responsible to:

 - 1. Advise the instructors and Nursing Program Associate Dean of the pregnancy; - 2.
 Be under a doctor's supervision; - 3.
 Use every precaution to avoid exposure to radiation and other hazards while in school/clinical.